-Based upon information in the literature [5], several arterial street segment characteristics are known or suspected to affect a driver's speed choice.
+Based on information in the literature [5], several arterial street segment characteristics are known or are suspected to affect drivers' speed choice.
 In general, the following relationships were found:

-- Operating speeds decrease as the access density increases. - Operating speeds decrease as the roadside becomes fuller with objects. - Operating speeds are higher with higher posted speed limits. - Operating speeds are lower on horizontal curves with small radii or larger deflection angle.
+- Operating speeds decrease as access density increases. - Operating speeds decrease as the frequency of roadside objects increases. - Operating speeds are higher with higher posted speed limits. - Operating speeds are lower on horizontal curves with small radii or a larger deflection angle.

-The research team will obtained these roadway segment characteristics along with others for the evaluation.
+The research team obtained these roadway segment characteristics along with others for the evaluation.